 The model of the KTM 250 is inspired by the KTM 450 Rally, which has won the Dakar Championship.
 KTM has won the Dakar championship more than 15 times, so; the KTM 250 is a good model having great features and a stylish design.

 Don’t believe us; Go and Try for yourself.

-The KTM 250 Adventure is available for booking across all showrooms of KTM in Nepal.
+The KTM 250 Adventure is available for booking across all showrooms of KTM in Nepal and the price of KTM bikes in Nepal is available here.
 If you like the KTM 250 Adventure, go and grab one from the nearest dealership of one of the Nepali market’s best bikes.